 Suddenly waking, Dr. Carlson lay in the bed trying to collect his thoughts.
 A bright flash, and immediate loud clap of thunder, made him aware of why he awoke.
 A sudden blast of wind, and rain, against the window reminded the doctor of the severe weather watches he’d seen before he went to bed.

 Glancing at the clock, he realized the alarm was scheduled for ten minutes from the current time.
 Thinking he might snooze for a few minutes, his mind started racing, so he turned the alarm off and placed his feet on the floor.

 He didn’t feel rested, but knew why: he’d worked late the night before, so he only had a few hours sleep.
 He briefly thought of the last few days before he went to prepare for his day.
 He wondered what this day would bring as he prepared his breakfast.
 The heavy rain pounded the window as he worked.

 The trip to work was a crawl due to the weather and heavy traffic.
-Even after he arrived, he had to navigate through an accident scene in the parking lot.
-Somebody backed in front of another car.
+Even after he arrived, he had to navigate through an accident scene in the parking lot, where somebody backed in front of another car.
 There was little damage, but both drivers were in a heated discussion as he slowly passed.
 What little he could hear made him decide the discussion was on who was at fault and who would be the first to call their attorney.
 Neither looked threatening as they argued under their umbrellas.

 Dr. Carlson wasn’t in his department for a few minutes when he received a call: “Hi, Doc.
 Sorry to bother you on such a crummy morning, but I need your help. “